Before you apply

-A: There are two main courses that involve linguistics: the Modern Languages and Linguistics (MLL) degree and the Psychology, Philosophy and Linguistics (PPL) degree.
+A: There are two main courses that involve linguistics: the Modern Languages & Linguistics (MLL) degree and the Psychology, Philosophy & Linguistics (PPL) degree.

-The Modern Languages and Linguistics (MLL) degree involves studying a modern European language (French, German, Italian, Modern Greek, Portuguese, Russian, or Spanish) and Linguistics.
+The Modern Languages & Linguistics (MLL) degree involves studying a modern European language (French, German, Italian, Modern Greek, Portuguese, Russian, or Spanish) and Linguistics.

 Q: Can you study linguistics on its own at Oxford?

 A: At undergraduate level at Oxford, linguistics is only available in combination with other subjects.

 Q: Do I need to be taking English Literature or English Language A-level (or equivalent) to apply for a degree that includes linguistics?

 A: English Language, or any other language, may be useful for some elements of the course, but this is not a requirement for admission.

 Q: Do I need to be taking A-level Maths (or equivalent) to apply for the Modern Languages & Linguistics degree?

 A: Maths, a science, English Language or any other language may be useful for some elements of the course, but they are not required for admission.